Arthur J. Ruhlig: Biography

 Ruhlig joined the United States Naval Research Laboratory as an electrical engineer in 1940 and worked there for the next fifteen years.
 He joined the Rocket Sonde Research Branch, a department of the Naval Research Laboratory that was engaged in the development of rockets, in 1946, and developed instruments for studying the atmosphere.
 He then became head of the radiation department and the research area for electron tubes.
 Although he occasionally published papers, a great deal of his research from this period is still classified.
 In 1938 he had been the first to observe deuterium–tritium fusion and was one of the first to observe ignited burning fusion plasma, as was produced in thermonuclear tests, and developed a formula for its temperature.
 As a member of the Naval Research Laboratory, he was involved in the Operation Greenhouse nuclear test series in 1951 and the leader of a diagnostic group responsible for amplifiers and transmission lines.

 In 1956, Ruhlig joined Aeronutronic, an engineering and research company later acquired by Ford Motor Company and merged with Philco, as the head of its radar and electronics laboratory.
 He became head of the physics and data processing department of Ford in Newport Beach, California, in 1960, and the following year was appointed its senior staff scientist.
 Over the course of that decade, he was involved in the development of a laser system for the United States Air Force.

-Ruhlig was fluent in German, French and Russian, as well as English.
+Ruhlig could fluently read in German, French and Russian, as well as English.
 He married Emily Alverna Taisey; they had three children.
 They were married until she died in 2001.
 Ruhlig died in Santa Ana, California, on July 26, 2003.